peerfichman/ChitChat/README.md

 ChitChat is a software platform developed as a college final project for conducting research experiments across various subjects within a custom-built chat application.
 The platform is designed using React and integrates pre-defined AI agents (OpenAI) into chat discussions to facilitate advanced interactions and data collection.

 # Features
+### Custom Chat Application

-Custom Chat Application: Built with React to enable dynamic and interactive chat discussions.
+Built with React to enable dynamic and interactive chat discussions.

+### AI Integration

-AI Integration: Researchers can integrate pre-defined AI agents (OpenAI) into chat discussions.
+Researchers can integrate pre-defined AI agents (OpenAI) into chat discussions.

 Comprehensive Analysis: Generates detailed analyses using NetworkX, including: